Juan-Jones/earnonlinemoney/content/blog/ecommerce-marketing-tips.md

 ### 1. Conduct a Ecommerce SWOT Analysis

 First things first, before [setting up your online store]({{< ref "launch-an-ecommerce-store" >}}), analyze the market by conducting an Ecommerce SWOT Analysis.
 This analysis identifies Strengths, Weaknesses, Opportunities, and Threats.
 Understanding these aspects provides a clear picture of the business environment.
 It helps in strategic planning and decision-making.
-Regular SWOT analysis keeps the business competitive and prepared for challenges.
+Regular SWOT analysis keeps the business competitive What is E-Commerce

-### 2. Harness the Power of Social Proof

 Social proof is a psychological phenomenon where people rely on the actions and opinions of others to make decisions.
 Leveraging social proof in your ecommerce strategy can significantly boost trust and credibility.

 Display genuine customer reviews and testimonials prominently on your product pages.
 Positive feedback from satisfied customers reassures potential buyers about the quality of your products.
 Also, encourage customers to share their experiences with your products on social media.
 Repost this user-generated content on your own channels to build a community around your brand.